-On Sunday June 13, 2021 from 11 am to 4 pm, I’m participating in a community-wide art show called Artmageddon.
-It is being coordinated with Robert Elstein who is running for City Council, and features artists displaying and selling their artwork outdoors, on front porches as well as musicians performing and other special events.
-I’ll be showing a collection of relief paintings on recycled cast paper which explore the human connection to the natural world.
-On display I’ll also have handmade flags for BLM and the pandemic as well as jewelry made from recycled materials.
-My address is 1408 Ditmas Avenue, Brooklyn, NY 11226.
-To see and download a map showing my location which is #28 and that of all the participating artists, click here.
-You can also go to the Beautify Brooklyn site to RSVP and get free tickets to special events.
+On Sunday October 3, 2021 from 12 pm to 6 pm, I’ll be participating in the second extraordinary community-wide art and music event called Artmageddon taking place outdoors on porches and in gardens in Ditmas Park, Brooklyn!
+It features artists displaying and selling their artwork outdoors, on front porches as well as musicians performing along with other special events.
+I’ll be showing a new collection of relief paintings on recycled cast paper which explore the human connection to the natural world.
+On display I’ll also have handmade flags, jewelry made from recycled materials prints and cards.
+To see and download a map showing my location which is #34 at 1408 Ditmas Avenue, Brooklyn, NY 11226 and that of all the participating artists, click here.
+You can also go to the Beautify Brooklyn site to RSVP to get free tickets and find out the names and locations of all the artists, musicians and special events.

 “Madre Tierra”, which is Spanish for Mother Earth, was selected to be in the “Our Connection with Nature – Earth Day 2021” exhibit which is online and was in person at Gallery Sitka, 2 Shaker Rd., D101, Shirley, MA 01464 until June 1st, 2021.
 The show is also on Artsy until the end of the year.
 To view the exhibit on Artsy, click here.
 The curator for the exhibit is the artist Beth Barry and the Gallery Director is Tamar Russell Brown.